kwhuang8123/ck_scrap/README.md

 * chromium browser version: 112.0.5615.49

 ## Setup
-To run this project, install it locally using npm:
+To run this project, put main.py and service in a folder, then run main.py in google colab.